RTMSith/grihf-frontend_capstone_starter_code/README.md

 Medical Appointment Website'
-You must create an account to mame appointments and access other functions,
+You must create an account to mame appointments and access other functions